 It's BBC.
 I mean, how can you get any better?

 The photography, settings, and costumes were absolutely beautiful (you'll notice how I can't seem to help myself from posting promo images and screenshots).
 I liked how it showed just regular life in 1800's America, and though the March girls aren't poor, they aren't rich by any means either, and still struggle to make it sometimes.
 Their costumes, I thought, were appropriate for their class and individual personalities.
+The best character out of this series was, in my opinion, Aunt March (an odd choice, I know, but Angela Lansbury did an excellent job at combining rich and cantankerous with lovable, and I enjoyed her quips).
+Mrs. March also did a fine job at making Marmee have a

 personality.
 Sometimes I can't quite believe it when a version of the character confess to Jo that she struggles with her temper, but Emily Watson made the struggle believable and human.
 I was unsure when I heard Emily Watson was going to play Mrs. March since all I've seen her in is grouchy, and sometimes even bordering on heartless, roles.
 But I think Emily Watson is just good at portraying emotion, and she pulled Marmee off pretty well.
 And I liked how, though there are some major stars in this production, the actresses who play the girls are relatively new faces.
 There's one sad, emotional scene that all lovers of "Little Women" know about, and I thought this BBC version may have done the best, realistic portrayal yet.